 - Employers can apply for Apprenticeship Boost whether an apprentice has just started their training programme or is within their first two years.

-- Apprenticeship Boost is available from August 2020 and will run for 20 months until April 2022.
+- Apprenticeship Boost is available from August 2020 and will run until August 2022.

 - Employers, with an apprentice who is in the first year of their apprenticeship will be eligible for $1,000 per month, and for an apprentice in their second year, will be eligible for $500 per month for a maximum period of 20 months.
 Employers can receive up to a maximum of $16,000 for each apprentice they employ.